google/fhir-data-pipes/doc/docs/tutorial_lossy_example.md

 # Relational DWH using custom "lossy" schema

 ## Overview
-In this tutorial you will learn how to configure and deploy OHS FHIR Data Pipes to transform FHIR data into a Postgres Relational SQL data-warehouse using FHIR ViewDefinition Resources to define the "lossy" schema.
+In this tutorial you will learn how to configure and deploy FHIR Data Pipes to transform FHIR data into a Postgre Relational SQL data-warehouse using FHIR ViewDefinition Resources to define the custom _"lossy"_ schema.

 ## Requirements